pictograms.info

 Design: Campfire spreadshirt Two crossed logs forming X-like shape, flames above

-SIS Pictogram PI SF 011: Location for Campfires (Symboler Eldplats) SIS Logs plus flames above
+SIS Pictogram PI SF 011: Location for Campfires (Symboler Eldplats) SIS Three logs with flames above

 Modley & Myers page 113, Swedish Standard Recreation Symbols (SSRS): Pictogram Campfire SSRS Logs plus flames above